What is the Pop-up Art Programme?

 If needed, you can make use of the Turku City Guide for Event Organisers on the turku.fi website: Guide for Event Organisers

 A separate land use permit or event permit is not needed for small-scale pop-up art activities in the city’s public spaces.
-Those applying for the ReTurku Circular Economy Carnival must ask for a preliminary permit from the landowner if the proposed site is not on city-owned land.

 The selected operator commits to following the communication guidelines and reporting requirements related to the pop-up art call for applications.